alcstat/Sentiment-Analysis-for-Persian-Text/README.md

 }
 ```

-Also, the predictor function cab  defined as what followed:
+The second one is the predictor function is going to return the accuracy and the predicted polarity for each text.

 ``` r
 NaiveBayesPredictor<-function(p,y){